Next: , Previous: dd invocation, Up: Basic operations

 --preserve-timestamps

 Set the time of last access and the time of last modification of each installed file to match those of each corresponding original file.
-When a file is installed without this option, its last access and last modification times are both set to the time of installation.
-This option is useful if you want to use the last modification times of installed files to keep track of when they were last built as opposed to when they were last installed.
+When a file is installed without this option, its last access and last modification timestamps are both set to the time of installation.
+This option is useful if you want to use the last modification timestamps of installed files to keep track of when they were last built as opposed to when they were last installed.

 -s